Opus Agency’s Take on 2020 Event Trends

 - Wellness, encompassing physical, mental, and spiritual well-being, was mentioned in six trends lists.

 We categorize these three top trends as society-wide priorities that we now see in our daily lives, including in events.
-Attendees expect events that adjust to societal shifts.
-And the bottom line is that sustainability, D&I, and wellness initiatives are vital to attendee satisfaction.
+And the bottom line is that sustainability and wellness initiatives are vital to attendee satisfaction.
 If you haven’t already adopted measures to address these items, let us help you get started.

 Emphasize useful technology